A blog post series about the COVID-19 Pandemic.

 I’m looking at creative ways to serve others and still generate income.
 I’m moving all of my guided journal coaching sessions and workshops online, and offering these for a ‘pay what you can price’.
 (You can find these at The Sacred Pen).
 I’m posting daily writing prompts so people can hit a pause button and connect with their Reflective Writing.
-So many of my amazing friends are offering free movement classes online.
-I’ll start sharing these in days to come.
 I’ve let my novel podcast fall by the wayside.
 It feels a bit silly now.

 I feel for my friends who are largely artists and small business owners.
 Our wedding industry has been suspended, all of the small retail stores are closing, performance venues shut down a week ago.
 So many people in the same precarious financial boat at least create a need for help from the powers that be.

 Despite being cut off from seeing most of the people I love, I feel more connected than ever.
 Everyone is checking in with each, making sure we’re all safe and managing stress.
 Everyone is staying close, despite the physical distance.